Have your say about the WHT and WFU projects

 SIGNIFICANT BREACHES IDENTIFIED

-After CammerayVoices' difficulties in getting answers to issues lodged last September were raised with Minister John Graham during the March Budget Estimates (see below), TfNSW was finally forced to reply to the outstanding issues.
-In May we received a response to around 80% of the outstanding issues raised with them last September.
+After CammerayVoices' difficulties in getting answers to issues lodged last September were raised with Minister John Graham during the March Budget Estimates (see below), TfNSW was finally forced to reply to the outstanding issues. .

 Unfortunately their replies confirmed what we suspected: multiple significant breaches of the Ministerial Conditions of Approval for the Project - and, more importantly, to commitments made to us, the local community.